 - They are used for signal demodulation purpose

 - They are used for signal peak applications

 - The output contains a lot of ripples

-This article was a brief summary of Halfwave rectifiers and their nuances, to learn more concepts like this stay tuned to BYJU’S and Fall in Love with Learning!
+This article discussed the Halfwave rectifiers and their nuances.
+Stay tuned to BYJU’S and Fall in Love with Learning to learn more concepts like this!